sshushliapin/Sitecore.FakeDb/README.md

 Sitecore FakeDb
 ===============

 A unit testing framework for Sitecore that enables creation and manipulation of Sitecore content in memory.
 Designed to minimize efforts for the test content initialization keeping focus on the minimal test data rather than comprehensive content tree representation.

+## Installation

-### How do I install Sitecore FakeDb
+Sitecore FakeDb is available on NuGet.
+To install the framework:

+1. Create a new Class Library project.
+2. Add references to Sitecore.Kernel and Sitecore.Nexus assemblies.
-The package is available on NuGet.
-To install the package, run the following command in the Package Manager Console:
+3. Run the following command in the NuGet Package Manager Console:

-      Install-Package Sitecore.FakeDb
+      `Install-Package Sitecore.FakeDb`

-When the package installation is done, go to the App.config file of the project you have the package installed and set path to the license.xml file in LicenseFile setting.
+4. Open App.config file added by the package and update path to the license.xml file using LicenseFile setting if necessary.
+By default the license file path is set to the root folder of the project:

+      `<setting name="LicenseFile" value="..\..\license.xml" />`

+## How do I...
 ### How do I create a simple item

-The code below creates a fake in-memory database with a single item Home that contains field Title with value 'Welcome!' ([xUnit](http://xunit.codeplex.com/) and [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) are used):
+The code below creates a fake in-memory database with a single item Home that contains field Title with value 'Welcome!'
+([xUnit](http://xunit.codeplex.com/) unit testing framework is used):

     [Fact]
     public void HowDoICreateASimpleItem()